Can You Put Lemon in a Yeti

 Other fruits that are also high in acidity (according to the master list) are cranberries, chilli sauce, grapes, plums and vinegar.
 Those these are generally around a PH level of 2.8 whereas lemons are 2.0-2.6.

-If you want to infuse fruit into your water in your Yeti then this fruit infuser from Amazon is a good way to do it.
+If you want to infuse fruit into your water in your Yeti then these little fruit infusers are a good way to do it.